-For 2017, seven new projects are proposed that cover specific research needs related to key aspects of the biology of the Pacific halibut: reproduction (Projects 2017-01, 2017-02), migration (Projects 2017-02, 2017-03, 2017-04), growth (Project 2017-05), viability assessment and survival post-capture (Projects 2017-04, 2017-06) and genetics (Project 2017-07) (Appendix I).
-Project 2017-01 ("Full characterization of the annual reproductive cycle in adult female Pacific halibut") proposes to study the annual reproductive cycle of Pacific halibut females in order to further our understanding of sexual maturation in this species and to improve maturity assessments and maturity-at-age estimates.
-Project 2017-02 ("Investigation of halibut dispersal on Bowers Ridge via Pop-up Archival Transmitting (PAT) tags") proposes to study the migratory behavior of females prior to the spawning season in order to identify potential spawning areas in Regulatory Area 4B.
-Project 2017-03 ("Tail pattern recognition analysis in Pacific halibut") is a pilot study that proposes to identify individual fish by ways of photographic recognition of tail patterns to complement migratory studies.
-Project 2017-04 ("Condition Factors for Tagged U32 Fish") proposes to study the relationship between the physiological condition of fish and migratory performance as assessed by tagging in U32 fish in order to better understand the potential use of quantitative physiological indicators in predicting migratory (as well as other types of) performance.
-Project 2017-05 ("Identification and validation of markers for growth in Pacific halibut") proposes to identify and validate molecular and biochemical profiles that are characteristic of specific growth patterns and that will be instrumental to describe different growth trajectories in the Pacific halibut population and evaluate potential effects of environmental influences on growth.
-Project 2017-06 ("Discard mortality rates and injury classification profile by release method") proposes to study the relationship between hook release methods in the longline fishery and associated injuries with the physiological condition of fish in order to improve our understanding of factors influencing post-release survival in the directed fishery.
-Project 2017-07 ("Sequencing of the Pacific halibut genome") proposes to characterize for the first time the genome of the Pacific halibut and provide genomic resolution to genetic markers for sex, reproduction and growth that are currently being investigated in other projects.
+For 2017, seven new research projects will cover specific research needs related to key aspects of the biology of the Pacific halibut: reproduction (Projects 674.11, 650.21), migration (Projects 650.21, 675.11, 672.12), growth (Project 673.14), viability assessment and survival post-capture (Projects 672.12, 672.13) and genetics (Project 673.13) (Appendix I).
+Project 674.11 ("Full characterization of the annual reproductive cycle in adult female Pacific halibut") proposes to study the annual reproductive cycle of Pacific halibut females in order to further our understanding of sexual maturation in this species and to improve maturity assessments and maturity-at-age estimates.
+Project 650.21 ("Investigation of halibut dispersal on Bowers Ridge via Pop-up Archival Transmitting (PAT) tags") proposes to study the migratory behavior of females prior to the spawning season in order to identify potential spawning areas in Regulatory Area 4B.
+Project 675.11 ("Tail pattern recognition analysis in Pacific halibut") is a pilot study that proposes to identify individual fish by ways of photographic recognition of tail patterns to complement migratory studies.
+Project 672.12 ("Condition Factors for Tagged U32 Fish") proposes to study the relationship between the physiological condition of fish and migratory performance as assessed by tagging in U32 fish in order to better understand the potential use of quantitative physiological indicators in predicting migratory (as well as other types of) performance.
+Project 673.14 ("Identification and validation of markers for growth in Pacific halibut") proposes to identify and validate molecular and biochemical profiles that are characteristic of specific growth patterns and that will be instrumental to describe different growth trajectories in the Pacific halibut population and evaluate potential effects of environmental influences on growth.
+Project 672.13 ("Discard mortality rates and injury classification profile by release method") proposes to study the relationship between hook release methods in the longline fishery and associated injuries with the physiological condition of fish in order to improve our understanding of factors influencing post-release survival in the directed fishery.
+Project 673.13 ("Sequencing of the Pacific halibut genome") proposes to characterize for the first time the genome of the Pacific halibut and provide genomic resolution to genetic markers for sex, reproduction and growth that are currently being investigated in other projects.

-Furthermore, eight continuing projects are proposed, including two projects dealing with sex identification (621.15, 621.16), two projects monitoring the Pacific halibut population for mercury and Ichthyophonus contamination (642.00, 661.11), three projects continuing migration-related research with the use of wire and satellite tagging (650.18, 650.20, 670.11) and one project finalizing work conducted on the reevaluation of the weight-length relationship (669.11) (Appendix I).
+Furthermore, eight continuing research projects will be conducted, including two projects dealing with sex identification (621.15, 621.16), two projects monitoring the Pacific halibut population for mercury and Ichthyophonus contamination (642.00, 661.11), three projects continuing migration-related research with the use of wire and satellite tagging (650.18, 650.20, 670.11) and one project finalizing work conducted on the reevaluation of the weight-length relationship (669.11) (Appendix I).